bagder/http2-explained/en/part6.md

 # 6. The http2 protocol

 Enough about the background, the history and politics behind what took us here.
-Let's dive into the specifics of the protocol.
-The bits and the concepts that create http2.
+Let's dive into the specifics of the protocol: the bits and the concepts that create http2.

 ## 6.1.
 Binary

 http2 is a binary protocol.

 Just let that sink in for a minute.
-If you're a person who has been involved in internet protocols before, chances are that you will now be instinctively reacting against this choice and marshaling your arguments that spell out how protocols that are made based on text/ascii are superior because humans can handcraft request over telnet and so on..
+If you're a person who has been involved in internet protocols before, chances are that you will now be instinctively reacting against this choice and marshaling your arguments that spell out how protocols that are made based on text/ascii are superior because humans can handcraft request over telnet and so on.

 http2 is binary to make the framing much easier.
-Figuring out the start and the end of frames is one of the really complicated things in HTTP 1.1 and actually in text based protocols in general.
+Figuring out the start and the end of frames is one of the really complicated things in HTTP 1.1 and actually in text-based protocols in general.
 By moving away from optional white spaces and different ways to write the same thing, implementations become simpler.

 Also, it makes it much easier to separate the actual protocol parts from the framing - which in HTTP1 is confusingly intermixed.